Explore Jobs

 Mexico 16 +14%

-In Denmark, only 1.33% of mobile devices are infected with malware, 3.26% of computers are attacked by phishing, and no one is impacted by mobile banking or ransomware trojans, among other positives.
-Other countries with high safety ratings include Sweden, Ireland, Norway, and Finland.
+In Denmark, only 1.33% of mobile devices are infected with malware, and there are no reported cases of mobile banking or ransomware trojans.
+Other safe countries include Sweden, Ireland, Norway, and Finland.

-• Nevada has the most cybercrime per capita in the US, at 523 victims per 100,000 people.
+• Nevada has the highest cybercrime rate per capita in the US, with 523 victims per 100,000 people.

 State Cybercrime victims/100,000 people (2021)